Sequential Monte Carlo EM for multivariate probit models: Background and notation

+and for completeness a detailed derivation is provided in \ref{app:QfunProbit}.
+The expression in \eqref{eq:qem} can be transformed into the one provided in \citet{art:ChibG98} by using the cyclicity of the trace as in \eqref{eq:quadforms}, but the form in \eqref{eq:qem} is convenient for the maximisation.
 The second term of \eqref{eq:qem} is analytically intractable since it involves expectations with respect to high dimensional truncated multivariate Gaussian densities.
-In a Monte Carlo EM approach \citep{art:WeiT90} the expectations can be approximated as
+In a MCEM approach \citep{art:WeiT90} the expectations can be approximated as